AnttiPerala/Browser-Based-Font-Manager/README.md

 Extract somewhere on your computer and run the .exe.

-Go to your browser at http://localhost:3000/ to access the user interface
+The UI should open in your browser automatically.

 Store your fonts-folder in the font-directory input.
 Your fonts will be now loaded and displayed on the page.